Perfect Crime (album): Singles

-The ninth track of the album, "Think About" was B-side track of her fifth single "Simply Wonderful".
+The ninth track of the album, "Think About" was a B-side track of her fifth single "Simply Wonderful".
 However, the title track of the single hadn't been included on any albums until the release of her first compilation album, Wish You the Best in January, 2004.
-The single has sold over 384,820 copies in Japan and been certificated platinum by RIAJ.
+The single has sold over 384,820 copies in Japan and has been certificated platinum by RIAJ.

 The thirteenth track of the album, "The Rose ~Melody in the Sky~" was recorded on the limited edition of her 2009 double A-side single, "Puzzle/Revive" as "The Rose: Melody In the Sky (Acoustic Live Ver.)".

 Commercial performance

 Perfect Crime debuted at number-one with 800,210 copies sold, making it Kuraki's second number-one debut.
 The album stayed on the Oricon albums chart for a total of 17 weeks, of which the album spent 6 in the top 10, non-consecutively.
 Perfect Crime was the 12th best selling album of 2001.